-Lisa Jordan is Director of the Spatial Data Center at Drew University, and also Assistant Professor of Biology & Environmental Studies.
+Lisa Jordan is Director of the Spatial Data Center at Drew University, and also Associate Teaching Professor in Biology, Environmental Sciences and Studies, and Public Health.
 Her teaching and research interests focus on the use of Geographic Information Systems (GIS) in environmental justice, public health, and population geography.

 Her recent work has explored the upstream contributing factors to gun violence, such as the manufacture, distribution, advertisement and use of firearms.
 She has been involved in a long-term collaboration with USAID FEWS NET on demography and acute food insecurity in program countries, with particular attention to internal displacement and refugee migration into and out of South Sudan.
 She led the EPA-Drew University partnership (2013-2015) to promote spatial analytical research of the Toxic Release Inventory (TRI), and currently teaches several courses in support of the Civic Engagement curriculum on campus.

 Lisa is the mother of two sons, Jacob and Matthew.
 Her husband is Jason Jordan.
 Jacob maintains a blog on his explorations in mapping.
 Jason is Associate Professor at Drew University in the Department of Political Science.